Erudika/scoold/helm/README.md

 ## Configuration

-The following table lists the configurable parameters of the Scoold chart and their default values.
+The following table lists the configurable parameters inside `[values.yaml](values.yaml)` and their default values.

 | Parameter                           | Description                                                   | Default                                                  |
 |-------------------------------------|---------------------------------------------------------------|----------------------------------------------------------|